 CEFR Level C1: Advanced

-Focus: Mastery of complex structures and subtleties in the language.
+Focus: Handling complex structures and the finer points of the language.

 • Third Conditional: For past hypotheticals and regrets.